conan-io/docs/uploading_packages/remotes.rst

     $ conan remote add conan-center https://conan.bintray.com

-Bintray community repositories
+Bintray Community Repositories
 ------------------------------

-There are some popular community repositories that may be of interest for conan users to retrieve open source packages from.
-Some of these repositories are not affiliated with the Conan team.
+There are a numnber of popular community repositories that may be of interest for Conan users for retrieving open source packages.
+A number of these repositories are not affiliated with the Conan team.

 **bincrafters** : https://bintray.com/bincrafters/public-conan

 .. pull-quote::

     The `Bincrafters <https://bincrafters.github.io>`_ team builds binary software packages for the OSS community.
-This repository contains a wide and growing variety of conan packages from contributors.
+This repository contains a wide and growing variety of Conan packages from contributors.

     Use the following command to add this remote to Conan: